SlippingGitty/Leanback-Userstyles/README.md

 </div>

-#### Disclaimer: None of these userstyles include userCSS/user.css metadata.
-These have been built with VacuumTube in mind.
-Feel free to redistribute with metadata + credit.
-If you modify any of these themes to the extent of overhauling them, please rename it, and please still credit me.
+#### Disclaimer: None of these themes include userCSS/user.css metadata.

 ## How to use with VacuumTube
 - Install [VacuumTube here](https://github.com/shy1132/VacuumTube).